Media Classification

 Detection Capabilities

-The current model (VisualyzeV2) detects 99 distinct visual elements across the following categories:
+Our AI models detect visual elements across the following categories:

 Body Parts & Anatomy